Now you have the chance to take our online sports massage courses and where you can study at your own pace from wherever you want to be.

 We at Massage & Spa School offer you several different courses for masseur, sports masseur and spa therapist.
 Take the chance and attend several combination trainings with us, when you do this you will also get all this at an even better discounted combination price.

-Contact us regarding our courses
+Contact us regarding our Online Massage Courses

 Over the years, we have trained lots of skilled masseurs, sports masseurs and spa therapists with us at Massage & Spa School Gran Canaria, online and on site with us on the beautiful island in the Atlantic ocean.

 As always, it is possible to contact us via our chat, via email or on Facebook.
+We hope to welcome you as a student at our online sports massage courses or at any other of our massage/spa/beauty courses.